German submarine U-977: Service history

 U-977 was launched on 31 March 1943.
 She was used in training and made no war patrols during her first two years of service.
 On 2 May 1945 she was sent on her first war patrol, sailing from Kristiansand, Norway, commanded by Oberleutnant zur See Heinz Schäffer (1921–1979).
 Schäffer's orders were to enter the British port of Southampton and sink any shipping there.
 This would have been a very dangerous assignment for a Type VII boat.
 When Admiral Dönitz ordered all attack submarines to stand down on 5 May 1945, U-977 was outbound north of Scotland.

 Voyage to Argentina

 Oblt.z.S.
 Schäffer decided to sail to Argentina rather than surrender.
 During later interrogation, Schäffer said his main reason was a German propaganda broadcast by Goebbels, which claimed that the Allies' Morgenthau Plan would turn Germany into a "goat pasture" and that all German men would be "enslaved and sterilized".
-Other factors were remembrances of the poor conditions and long delays that German POWs suffered through, in being repatriated at the end of World War I (see Forced labor of Germans after World War II), and the hope of better living conditions in Argentina, which had a large German community.
+Other factors were recollection of the poor conditions and long delays in repatriation that German POWs suffered at the end of World War I, and the hope of better living conditions in Argentina, which had a large German community.